Updated: Jun 10

 This necessarily impacts how risk & compliance systems are implemented.
 For managed compliance programs (i.e. safety, quality, environmental, regulatory) to be effective they must align with the specific goals, objectives, and strategies of the organization.
 These will be different based on each organizational type: Defender, Prospector, and Analyzer.

-A mismatch in systems architecture will end up hindering the advancement of both business and compliance outcomes.
+Each type will also influence your approach to meeting obligations.
+Any mismatches in systems architecture will end up hindering the advancement of both business and compliance outcomes.